September 26, 2024

 Translation: Spring is Here (Chu Kosaka)

 Say what you might about the lack of verisimilitude in Country Roads, you can't fault Kosaka and Hosono for not being playful or imaginative enough.
-Hosono, a Tokyo native just like Kosaka, contributed his own "country boy who moved to the city misses the countryside" song to Arigatou.
+Hosono, a Tokyo native just like Kosaka, contributed his own "country boy who moved to the city misses the countryside" song.
 Spring is Here, Hosono's take, opens Side B, and Country Roads, Kosaka's take, closes it, which makes me think they knew what they were after.

 As you'd expect of someone whose other contributions to the album were Festival of Mud and Thank You, this is one gorgeous song.
 The chorus sounds odd but the lyrics ground it.